verlok/verlok.github.io/_posts/2020-11-30-clever-way-serve-webp-modern-browsers-jpg-internet-explorer.md

 </picture>
 ```

+## But Safari is more modern now

-Now we can get rid of the `picture` tag and just do:
+Now that all modern browsers support WebP, we can assume that all browsers that support the `srcset` attribute also support WebP.
+So we can get rid of the `picture` tag and use a single `img` tag.

+Like this:

 ```html
 <img